OptimalDesignLab/PDESolver.jl/docs/src/NonlinearSolvers/unsteady/cn.md

 Currently, all time steps are checkpointed.
 Eventually, Revolve will be implemented, for which a separate Julia package has been developed.
-See [here](http://dl.acm.org/citation.cfm?id=347846) for the publication discussion the Revolve algorithm.
+See [here](http://dl.acm.org/citation.cfm?id=347846) for the publication discussing the Revolve algorithm.

 ### Global-in-time Jacobian